DaveBenham/VenomModules/README.md

 ### Bypass

-If HQ is bypassed, then the output is monophonic constant 0V.
+The IN input is passed unchanged to the OUT output when the Harmonic Quantizer is bypassed.

 ## POLY CLONE
 ![Poly Clone module image](./doc/PolyClone.png)